I posted this “small group leader position description” last year, but have updated for 2014!

 - Attend the leader trainings, in fall and January.

-- Ministry Summit is Saturday, Sept.
-15, 9am-1pm.
-It is for ALL leaders of LCCC, including small group leaders.
+- The LC3 Ministry Summit is Saturday, Sept.
+13, 9am-1pm.
+It is for ALL ministry leaders of LCCC, including small group leaders.

 - Be approved and blessed by small groups pastor and an elder.

 (Trying to do less than this will fail almost every time.
-Co-leaders or “Inner Circles” will share this load.)
+Co-leaders or “Inner Circles” will share this load with you.)

 Time Commitment: Prayer and preparation before the group; the group meeting time; relationship-building and discipleship time outside the group.